lsst-dm/ProdStat/README.rst

 Example:
 """"""""
-  prodstat issue-update ../dp02-processing/full/rehearsal/PREOPS-938/clusttest.yaml PREOPS-938 DRP0 [20211225T122522Z]
+  prodstat issue-update ../dp02-processing/full/rehearsal/PREOPS-938/clusttest.yaml PREOPS-938 DRP0 --ts 20211225T122522Z

 or:

   prodstat issue-update ../dp02-processing/full/rehearsal/PREOPS-938/clusttest.yaml PREOPS-938

-(this will use the latest timestamp in the submit subdir)
+this will use the latest timestamp in the submit subdir, and so if you've done any bps submits since this one, you should hunt down the correct --ts TIMESTAMP

-This will return a new DRP-XXX issue where the  prodstats for the PREOPS-938 issue step will be stored and updated later.
+This will return a new DRP-YYY issue where the  prodstats for the PREOPS-938 issue step will be stored and updated later.